 - Cost: Cost depends on your Fi billing plan.
 Learn more about Fi plans.
-If you want to see how much your data-only SIM is using, check your data usage like you normally would.
-You’ll find a breakdown for each additional device.
+If you want to find out how much your data-only SIM uses, check your data usage.
+You can find a breakdown for each additional device.

 - Tethering: Tethering from a device with a data-only SIM isn’t supported.

 - Coverage: Data-only SIM cards provide coverage in 200+ countries and territories.
 Check our coverage map.
 You may notice some coverage differences from your main Fi phone.
-Coverage can also vary depending on your device.
+Coverage can also vary by device.

 - Number of data-only SIMs: You can add up to 4 data-only SIM cards.
 You can also use the same data-only SIM card in multiple devices.

 To add a device, first check for compatibility.
-Then you’ll order a data-only SIM, activate it, and get it set up on your tablet or other device.1.
+Next, order a data-only SIM, activate it, and get it set up on your tablet or other device.1.
 Check compatible devices & SIM cards

-Here's a list of tablets that we’ve verified will work with Google Fi.
+Here's a list of tablets that are verified to work with Google Fi.
 You can also use your own phone with Google Fi.

-- Android tablets running 7.0 or higher with LTE bands 2 and 4 (US versions)
+- Android tablets with 7.0 or higher and LTE bands 2 and 4 (US versions)

-- iPads running iOS 12 or higher with LTE bands 2 and 4 (US versions)
+- iPads with iOS 12 or higher and LTE bands 2 and 4 (US versions)